-In case of an unexpired term of the parliamentarian, the vacancy shall be filled by appointment of the SGA president.
+In case of an unexpired term of the Parliamentarian, the vacancy shall be filled by appointment by the Student Government Association President whom the Parliamentarian will assist.

-Privileges - All members of the SGA executive branch may attend, without charge, all SGA functions upon presentation of a non transferable pass, authorized by the Office of the Vice Chancellor for Student Affairs.
+Privileges - All members of the Executive Branch of the Student Government Association may attend, without charge, all Student Government Association functions upon presentation of a non-transferable authorization pass.
+The Office of the Vice Chancellor of Student Affairs shall authorize the pass for Student Government.

-Inauguration - Shall take place for all SGA members after the last Board of Trustees meeting and no later than the first week in May.
+Inauguration - The Inauguration of all Student Government members shall take place after the last Board of Trustee's meeting and no later than the first week of May.